nczmoo/dcs100/readme.md

     AFTER REFACTOR
-        ? create a wah wah portal sound for when you drink a portal and maybe a shimmering effect on the ui what if the tunnel was dark when you're heading in and light when you're headded out?
+        ? create a wah wah portal sound for when you drink a portal and maybe a shimmering effect on the ui

 GOOD IDEAS FROM REDDIT